 To avoid large differences in money available during term to apprentices who are on different rates of pay, the actual weekly cash payment is limited.
-Part of the balance of pay which is not issued weekly is paid into a Post Office Savings Account and the remainder is held as a credit in the boys Pay Account.
-Every encouragement is given the boys to increase the standard allotment to their Post Office Savings Account, to invest in National Savings Cortificates, and thereby inculcate in them a sense of thrift from the beginning of their careers.
-The Savings books are held for safekeeping by the apprentices!
-Flight Commander and issued to the apprentices just prior to proceeding on leave at the end of term.
-Shown below are the progressive gross weekly rates of pay, etc. The weekly pay held as credit in the apprentices pay account is paid to him as a lump sum just prior to proceeding on the mid term break and the end of term leave.
+Part of the balance of pay which is not issued weekly is paid into a Post Office Savings.
+Account and the remainder is hold as a Gredit in the boys Pay Account.
+Every encouragement is given the boys to increase the standard ellotment to their Post Office Savings Account, to invest in lational Savings Cortificates, and thereby increase in them a sense of the standard ellotment to their Post Savings books are hold for safektering by the apprentices.
+Phisio-Command the issued to the apprentices just prior to proceeding on the at the end of term.
+Shown below are the progressive gross weekly rates of they, etc. The week a pay held as credit in the apprentices pay account is paid to him as a lump run just prior to proceeding on the mid term break and the end of term leave.